 But i'm not selling a house, i'm leaving my home.

 Copyright © Anna Greene | Year Posted 2018

-scarlet flames burn the sky where clouds ignite.
+scarlet flames burn the sky, as clouds ignite.

-And when the birds roost, bats begin to fly
+And while the birds roost, bats begin to fly

 hunting down elusive moths in mid-flight.